 New Year’s resolutions don’t have to be reserved for diets and exercise.
 Sometimes the area of your life that really needs attention is your finances.
-As 2021 ends and 2022 begins, this might be especially true if you have been impacted by the continuing COVID-19 pandemic.
+As 2022 ends and 2023 begins, this is your opportunity to reset and reevaluate.

 The new year is the perfect time to give your finances a boost.
 Here are my top 15 financial New Year’s resolutions that can help improve your financial health.